cdfoundation/cdf-landscape/README.md

 ## Issue and Vulnerability reporting

-Please open an [issue](https://github.com/cdf/landscape/issues/new) or, for sensitive information, email info@cncf.io.
+Please open an [issue](https://github.com/cdfoundation/cdf-landscape/issues/new) or, for sensitive information, email info@cd.foundation.
+Original source code inquiries: info@cncf.io

 ## Adjusting the Landscape View
 The file src/components/MainContent2.js describes the key elements of a